-ID SLA Subject Area Performance Standard Contract Remedies written PRMP approval prior to implementing the shutdown.
-SLA- 007 Provider Notification The vendor must notify providers of items listed in the outcome within two (2) business days.
+ID SLA Subject Area Performance Standard Contract Remedies access to any files, at least three (3) business days prior to the scheduled interruption and obtain written PRMP approval prior to implementing the shutdown.
+SLA- 007 Provider Notification On a weekly basis, the average time for the system to notify providers of items listed in the outcome is within one (1) business day and 100% within two (2) business days.
+The vendor must notify providers of items listed in the outcome within two (2) business days.
 The PRMP shall assess up to \$100 per business day per incident where the system does not notify providers of items listed in the outcome in excess of the performance standard.
 SLA- 008 Solution Availability The CPEC solution must be available for the PRMP use in accordance with specifications 99.9% of the time during normal business hours of 6:00 a.m. to 7:00 p.m.
 AST, Monday through Friday, and 97% of the time during non-business hours.
 The PRMP shall assess liquidated damages as specified below, per hour for each hour, or portion thereof, if the system fails to meet these availability performance standards. \$1,000 /hour Less than 24 hours \$2,000 /hour 25 - 48 hours \$3,000 /hour More than 48 hours SLA- 009 System Incident Notification The System Incident Notification service level will be measured based on the timeliness of notifications to the PRMP of any system critical or non-critical incidents.
 Incidents include, but are not limited to, financial transaction information (FTI), protected health information (PHI) incidents, privacy incidents, and security incidents in a month.
 Physical and system security incidents, and misuse of Information Technology (IT) resources, are considered critical incidents.
-Compliance standards and calculations are listed below: Time to notify the PRMP for critical incidents is within thirty (30) minutes of awareness of a critical incident. \$1,000 for each occurrence of a failure to provide notification per the agreed-upon time frames.
+Compliance standards and calculations are listed below: \$1,000 for each occurrence of a failure to provide notification per the agreed-upon time frames.
 The vendor must compensate the PRMP for any fines and penalties imposed by regulatory entities.